inspec/inspec/docs-chef-io/content/inspec/resources/podman_volume.md

 ## Examples

-### Test if a volune exists on Podman and verify the various volume properties
+### Test if a volume exists on Podman and verifies volume properties

 ```ruby
   describe podman_volume("my_volume") do